TUDelft-books/CT1000/book/week_13/session_2/intro.md

 Structure and cross-section, with point $\rm{C}$ in the cross-section of $\rm{A}$.
 ```

 Evaluate where the shear force center is located and find the required yield stress of the material in order to prevent failure in point $\rm{C}$ according to Tresca.
+Draw the required Tresca failure envelope too.

 We can start with evaluating the internal forces in the structure: